2016 West Virginia elections: Supreme Court of Appeals

 Previously before the election, the Republican-controlled West Virginia Legislature passed a law in 2015 making the election of judges non-partisan.
 The bill was signed into law by Democratic governor Earl Ray Tomblin, making this the first non-partisan West Virginia Supreme Court election in history.
-As there were no primary elections for Justices to run in to become the nominee of a party, the elections were held during the statewide primary elections, usually held in May, instead of the general elections in November.
+As there were no primaries for Justices to run in to become the nominee of a party, the elections were held during the statewide primary elections, usually held in May, instead of the general elections in November.

 Originally elected in 2004, incumbent Justice Brent Benjamin lost re-election to another 12 year term on the Supreme Court of Appeals to Beth Walker, a Morgantown attorney and former candidate for the court in 2008.
 Walker became the first Supreme Court Justice ever elected in a non-partisan race.